 Language and Communication Access launches experience research

 Mayor Martin J. Walsh and the Office of Language and Communication Access (LCA) has launched the Language and Communication Access Experience Research Project.
 This project will help the City understand constituents’ experience of access-related interactions with City departments.
-We are looking forward to hearing from:

 - People from households with at least one person who uses a language other than English